Extractivism: Yanacocha gold mine

 The Yanacocha gold mine in Cajamarca, Peru, is an extractivist project.
 In 1993, a joint venture between Newmont Corp and Compañia de Minas Buenaventura began the project.
-The government favoured this project and saw it as an opportunity for development therefore giving large amounts of control to the mining companies.
+The government favored this project and saw it as an opportunity for development, therefore giving large amounts of control to the mining companies.
 Local communities expressed concerns about water contamination.
 The corporations promised the creation of 7,000 jobs and development projects that would be beneficial for the community.
 The TNC said they would abandon the project if they could not do so on socially and economically responsible terms.
-However, this guarantee failed to be actualized and violent conflict broke out as a result of chemical spills and environmental degradation.
-Regional and national governments had opposing opinions on the project and protests broke out injuring more than 20 people and killing five.
+However, this guarantee failed to be actualized, and violent conflict broke out as a result of chemical spills and environmental degradation.
+Regional and national governments had opposing opinions on the project, and protests broke out, injuring more than 20 people and killing five.
 The regional government sided with the community protestors, rejecting the Cajamarca mining project, but in the end, the national government overrode the concerns of the community and pushed the mine forward, leaving the task of social responsibility to the corporations.